M66B/FairEmail/FAQ.md

 If you accept or decline an invitation, the status will be updated accordingly, after the accept/decline message has been sent successfully.
 Received updates and cancellations will be processed as well.

+Since version 1.2115 it is possible to disable storing invitations tentatively with an option in the miscellaneous-settings tab page.
+In this case, the event will be stored after it has been accepted.

 Please make sure synchronizing calendars is enabled in the Android account settings if you want to synchronize events to other devices.